Fran-827/Lab1-Remolar/README.md

 *Explain the role of version control systems in software projects.*

--The role of version control systems in software projects is to enable a team to develop a project simultaneously without conflict, as well as to track the changes or versions of the source code easily.
+The role of version control systems in software projects is to enable a team to develop a project simultaneously without conflict, as well as to track the changes or versions of the source code easily.